cosmoskitten/beam/website/src/documentation/sdks/python-streaming.md

 Additionally, `DataflowRunner` does not currently support the following Cloud Dataflow specific features with Python streaming execution.

-- Streaming autoscaling
-- Updating existing pipelines
 - Cloud Dataflow Templates
-- Some monitoring features, such as msec counters, display data, metrics, and element counts for transforms.
-However, logging, watermarks, and element counts for sources are supported.